 Import GPX routes to the Polar V800

 Obviously the first step we have to take is to find the route that interests us in Wikiloc (or have a friend send us the route on GPX, or through any other website) I have been looking for a mountain bike route, and I have decided on a circular route to the Embalse de la Concepcion and pass through the Castaño Santo, in Marbella.

 You must click on "Download" to download the route.
-Select the GPX file with the original track, to have all the points and not to have it reduced.
+Select the GPX file with the original track, to have all the points and not have it reduced.

-We have our route downloaded and ready to import into Polar FlowStop, not so fast!
-Don't you remember that Polar doesn't allow it yet?
-Then you have to make a previous detour.
+We have our route downloaded and ready to import into Polar FlowDon't you remember that Polar doesn't allow it yet?
+Well, it's time to make a detour first.
 You go to Endomondo, and click on "Add practice", that blue button on the right of the navigation menu.

 On the next page, we must select the last option, "Import from file".

 Select the file you just downloaded and press next.